PatelNisarg28/Real-Estate-Price-Pradiction/README.md

 # Real Estate Price Prediction
-In this project I develop the programme which predict the price of house on some features.
-There are 14 different features releted house i have as a data.
+In this project I develop the model which predict the price of house on some features.
+There are 14 different features releted house I collected as a data.

 Features :-